loosewheel/lwdrops/readme.txt

 on_destroy (itemstack)
-	Called when the dropped item is about to be destroyed (permanently removed from the world.
+	Called when the dropped item is about to be destroyed (permanently removed from the world).
 No return value is used.
 	itemstack: itemstack of the item/s about to be destroyed.
 This is for querying, changing it has no effect.